How Good Is Your Team’s Vision Statement?

 On July 21st, 1969, Neil Armstrong and Buzz Aldrin stepped on the moon and three days later the Apollo 11 crew returned safely to Earth.

-3) A Vision Statement Answers The Question: Are We Working On The Right Thing?
+3) A Vision/Mission Statement Answers The Question: Are We Working On The Right Thing?

 If you’re working at Disney Land (perhaps dressed as Donald Duck) and you’re faced with a crying kid or upset parent, does this Disney Vision Statement help them figure out what to do: